bhegazy/bhegazy.github.io/content/aws-security-specialty-certificate/index.md

 - IAM and SSO
 - KMS and CloudHSM
-- Cloudtrail, Cloudwatch and S3
+- Cloudtrail, Cloudwatch, and S3
 - WAF and Shield
-- Config, Security Hub and GuardDuty
+- Config, Security Hub, and GuardDuty
-- Inspector, Macie and Detective
+- Inspector, Macie, and Detective
 - Cloudfront and ACM

 I highly recommend checking the [exam guide](https://d1.awsstatic.com/training-and-certification/docs-security-spec/) for the full list of services.